rcarmo/docker-plex-armhf/README.md

 The usage scenario for this is as follows: I have a very old NAS that is unable to run Plex by itself, so I decided to get Plex running on a Raspberry Pi and mount my media library on it via SMB.

-However, since I don't fully trust the Plex binaries and don't want to pollute the host userland, running this in a container lets me keep tabs on it _and_ upgrade it relatively easily in the future.
+However, since I don't want to pollute the host userland, running this in a container lets me keep tabs on it _and_ upgrade it relatively easily in the future.

 ## Quickstart